devepdogukan/mouse-tracker/README.md

 ## Usage

-- Wrap App component with MouseTrackerProvider.
+- Wrap your `App` component with `MouseTrackerProvider`.
-- If you want use default tracker just use MouseTrackerProvider.Tracker
+- If you want to use the default tracker, simply include `MouseTrackerProvider.Tracker`.
-- Thats all
+- That's it!

 ```tsx
 import React from 'react'